 The Museum of Northwest Art strives to collect, preserve, and interpret the art of the Northwest, with a growing collection of art including more than 2,500 contemporary art objects from the early 1900s to the present day.
 Noted artists include Mark Tobey, Guy Anderson, Morris Graves, Kenneth Callahan, Hilda Morris, George Tsutakawa, Richard Gilkey, Leo Kenney, Doris Chase, Paul Horiuchi, Ambrose Patterson, Viola Patterson, Neil Meitzler, Frank Okada, Clayton James, Philip McCracken, Dale Chihuly, Mary Randlett, Max Benjamin, Jay Steensma, William Slater, and Sonja Blomdahl.
 Numerous younger or emerging artists are also part of the collection, including Jeff Crandall, Jeremy Lepisto, Kevin Quinn, Joe Rossano, and Lisa Zerkowitz.

-Explore Skagit County’s rich and rugged heritage by touring the Skagit Legacy exhibit filled with scenes of early Skagit life from the mountains to the sea.
-From parlors to plows, Native American baskets to Shirley Temple dolls, the Museum galleries are overflowing with interesting and often unusual treasures of Skagit County’s vibrant past.
+Explore Skagit County’s rich and rugged heritage by touring our two permanent exhibit spaces filled with scenes of early Skagit life from the mountains to the sea.
+From parlors to plows, Native American baskets to toys, the Museum galleries are overflowing with interesting and often unusual treasures of Skagit County’s vibrant past.
 Experience the uniqueness of life in Skagit County through adult education programs like “Skagit Topics.”
 This program features local historians and guest speakers.
-Children’s programs include the Museum’s Blast to the Past Program, which offers interesting tours, a Time Traveler’s Guide and TimeTraveler Trunk filled with artifacts and activities, and a Fun & Games tab on the Museum’s website.
+Children’s programs include docented Museum tours, Pioneer Days at the historic Skagit City School and History Trunks filled with artifacts and activities.
+Come celebrate Skagit History “at the Top of the Hill”.